iamgnnr/justgnnr.github.io/about.markdown

 I'm a software engineer and tech blogger.
 I believe that technology is the most revolutionary force for good in our world.
 Everyday technological progress advances and human knowledge expands, empowering us to find new innovative solutions to age-old challenges.
 I want to document the journey.

 Some of the subjects I write about include programming, blockchain technology, Web3, crypto, cybersecurity, privacy issues, and technopolitics.
-I'm a graduate of Holberton School where I specialized in blockchain technology, Linux system programming, and advanced algorithms.
+I'm a graduate of Holberton School where I specialized in low level programming and blockchain technology.
 In my spare time I enjoy cooking and creating generative art.